+To see alarms by time

+Toolbar Menu Shortcut Click Click View | Alarms by Time.
+N/A

+About alarms by time

+Feature Description

+Time scale This spans the top of the chart from left to right, and indicates when alarms (represented as colored horizontal bars) were raised, changed, or canceled.

+List of connections and alarms

-To see ala Toolb Click erms by time par Menu Click View Alarms by Time .
-Shortcut N/A About alaı rms by time Feature Description Time scale This spans the top of the chart from left to right, and indicates wh horizontal bars) were raised, changed, or canceled. nen alarms (represented as colored List of connections and alarms connections; the branches represent the alarms that have been raised for each connection.
-The nnections order of the alarm branches in each connection changes to reflect the alarms that have occurred Severity of alarms The color of the horizontal alarm bars change to reflect the seve illustration the Threads alarm was raised with High severity, and of steps to Information status, and then canceled. -
+The vertical axis of the chart contains a tree structure.
+The roots of the tree represent your Spotlight connections; the branches represent the alarms that have been raised for each connection.
+The order of the alarm branches in each connection changes to reflect the alarms that have occurred most recently.

+The color of the horizontal alarm bars change to reflect the severity of the relevant alarm.
+In the illustration the Threads alarm was raised with High severity, and thereafter downgraded in a series of steps to Information status, and then canceled.